 Transcutaneous electrical nerve stimulation (TENS) uses a machine that sends electrical impulses through sticky patches, called electrodes, attached to the skin.
 This may help ease the pain caused by your osteoarthritis by numbing the nerve endings in your spinal cord which control pain.

-Treatment with TENS is usually arranged by a physiotherapist, who can advise on the strength of the pulses and how long your treatment should last.
+Treatment with TENS is usually arranged by a physiotherapist or doctor, who can advise you on the strength of the pulses and how long your treatment should last.

 Hot or cold packs

-Applying hot or cold packs (sometimes called thermotherapy or cryotherapy) to the joints can relieve the pain and symptoms of osteoarthritis in some people.
+Applying hot or cold packs to the joints can relieve the pain and symptoms of osteoarthritis in some people.
 A hot-water bottle filled with either hot or cold water and applied to the affected area can be very effective in reducing pain.

 Special hot and cold packs that can either be cooled in the freezer or heated in a microwave are also available, and work in a similar way.

-If your osteoarthritis causes mobility problems or difficulty performing everyday tasks, several devices could help.
+If osteoarthritis is causing mobility problems or making it difficult to do everyday tasks, several devices could help.
 Your GP may refer you to a physiotherapist or an occupational therapist for specialist help and advice.